Pheidole pallidula, thickheadedant, queen and 10+ workers

 Our experience: even if you keep this species in winter on room temperature the ant colony will develop well.

 Our advice for smaller colonies: fruitflies.

-Also a mixture of small seeds Provide a continuum of fresh and alive food in order to meet the hunting aspect of the species.
+Also a mixture of small seeds provides a continuum of fresh food.

 This species prefers it's environment drier then for example Lasius Niger and Myrmica rubra

 (South)Europe and (North)Africa